cchaonie/txt2epub/README.md

 4. coverPath.
 This is the path to your cover image, for example, `./cover.jpg`.
 5. author.
 Optional.
 The author of the book.

-So, when you run `txt2epub hello.txt ./output HELLO ./cover.jpg Jerry`, you will see all your html files in `./output/HELLO.epub`.
+So, when you run

+`txt2epub hello.txt ./output HELLO ./cover.jpg Jerry`

+You will see all your epub file in `./output/HELLO.epub`.